-If you’ve used macOS recently, you may have noticed tags now have a distinct presence in the Finder.
+If you’ve used a Mac recently, you may have noticed tags now have a distinct presence in the Finder.
 Maybe you’re thinking, “huh? tags?” (it’s a fair response), but actually, tags are an excellent way to categorize, sort, and instantly find your important stuff.

 Tags are exactly what they sound like they are.
 You’re basically just selecting files and adding labels.
 These labels are just metadata for describing file content.
 You can add as many tags as you need, so maybe you add the tag “tax returns” to your tax returns, and you tag other tax-related paperwork as “receipts.”

 You can also add another tag, say just “taxes” to all your receipts and returns.
 That way, you can see everything tax-related in one simple search.
 This is just one example.
 Let’s take a closer look at how this actually works.

 Here’s the Finder with the default tags in the Sidebar.
 This was probably your first introduction to tags on a Mac.

 These default tags can be easily modified.
 Right-click on any one and you can rename or delete it, remove it from the Sidebar, change its color, or open it in a new Finder tab.
 Thus, if you have a bunch of files tagged “Red,” then you can click on them to see them in that Finder window, or in a new tab.

 These aren’t the only tags you can have though, in fact, you can have any and as many tags as you want.
 On our desktop we have some screenshots that we took, and we want to tag them so we can find them easily if we move them some place else.

 We’re going to select the files, six in all, and the click the Tags button on the Finder toolbar.
 From here, a menu will appear.
 There’s all of the default tags.
 To add a “screenshots” tag, we type it in, and hit “Enter.”